 Rob works with nature.

-Farmer Rob owns an organic farm in Stoughton, Wis.
-He produces organic vegetables for local farmers' markets and sells it to restaurants.
+Farmer Rob is an organic farmer in Stoughton, Wis.
+He grows organic vegetables for local farmers' markets and restaurants.

 The restaurants value his products, and pay more for organic vegetables than they would for conventionally grown veggies.

 "I'm just trying to work with nature in a way that doesn't interfere with natural processes," Rob says.

 Rob also sells his produce directly to local families by offering seasonal shares.

 A seasonal share is when a family pays Rob for a box of mixed vegetables every week from May until October.

 Organic food can often cost more than conventional food, so the shares can be expensive for some families.

 But there are ways around the expense: Many health insurance companies offer subsidies every season to individuals and families that join a CSA.
 Many growers also allow some families that receive shares to work for their food.